PromPHP/prometheus_client_php/README.md

         'timeout' => 0.1, // in seconds
         'read_timeout' => '10', // in seconds
         'persistent_connections' => false
+        'sentinel' => [
-        'sentinels' => false,   // support sentinel .
-Before requesting to redis, a request is made to the sentinel to get
-                                // the address and port of the master redis server.
+            'enabled' => false,   // support sentinel .
+Before requesting to redis, a request is made to the sentinel to get 'host' => '127.0.0.1',  // the address of the redis, defualt is the same as redis host if empty 'port' => 26379, // the port of the master redis server, default 26379 if empty.
+            'master' => 'mymaster' //, sentine master name, default mymaster 'timeout' => 0.1 //, sentinel connection timeout
+            'read_timeout' => null // sentinel read timeout
+        ]
     ]
 );
 ```